the-turing-way/the-turing-way/book/website/communication/citable/citable-cffinit.md

 Third page of the form.
 More options appear on the left.
 ```

-##### (TODO: Check the title)
+Click next to start adding additional fields.

+## Final screen

-After adding all the relevant information, or clicking `finish` to skip, you will have the validated CFF file.
+Great that you made to the final screen!
+After adding all the relevant information, you will have a validated `CITATION.cff` file.
-Download or copy it and you are ready to use it.
+Download or copy it and add it to your public repository to get the credit you deserve!

 ```{figure} ../../figures/cffinit-final.jpg
 ---